 - A. Designated Workweek for Employees on Regular, Alternate, and 4/10 Work Schedules: For employees on regular, alternate, and 4/10 work schedules, the designated workweek begins at 12:01 a.m. on Monday and ends at 12:00 a.m. (midnight) on the following Sunday. - B. Designated Workweek for Employees on a 9/80 Work Schedule: The 9/80 designated workweek begins on the same day of the week as the employee's eight (8) hour work day and regularly scheduled 9/80 day off.
 The start time of the designated workweek is four (4) hours and one (1) minute after the start time of the eight (8) hour workday.
 The end time of the designated workweek is four (4) hours after the eight (8) hour workday start time.
-The result is a designated workweek that is a fixed and regularly recurring period of seven (7) consecutive 24 hour periods (168 hours). - 8.3 Time Reporting and Pay Practices Waiver: The Union agrees to the implementation of an Automated Timekeeping System.
-The Union waives its right to meet and confer regarding any impacts that may result from the County's implementation of the automated timekeeping system, including but not limited to, changes to current departmental time reporting and pay practices.
+The result is a designated workweek that is a fixed and regularly recurring period of seven (7) consecutive 24 hour periods (168 hours). - the implementation of an Automated Timekeeping System.
+The Union agrees to right to meet and confer regarding any impacts that may result from the County's implementation of the automated timekeeping system, including but not limited to, changes to current departmental time reporting and pay practices.
 The Union agrees to convert from the current payroll cycle when the County is able to upgrade the current payroll system or implement a new County payroll system.